SolalVall/lazyTools/README.md

 ## Description

-This project as for goal to easily setup some packages for my diffent linux distributions (Debian/RedHat)...
-The job is done via a single shell script.
+This project as for goal to easily setup some packages for some linux distributions (Debian/RedHat)...

-Basically we could say that's it is act like my own and custom cli package manager !
+Basically we could say that's it is act like your own and custom cli package manager !

 ## Requirements